bosp

 Greg Dulli is a singer and songwriter for Afghan Whigs and Twilight Singers.
 Two amazing bands.
 Bottle of Smoke Press published his first poetry piece in Bottle No.3.

-Lawrence Ferlinghetti was born in Yonkers, New York, in 1919.
+Lawrence Ferlinghetti (1919-2021) was born in Yonkers, New York, in 1919.
 In 1953, Ferlinghetti opened the City Lights Books Shop in San Francisco.
 In 1955, they launched City Light Publishing, a book-publishing venture.
-He is the author of more than thirty books of poetry, including Americus, Book I (New Directions, 2004), San Francisco Poems (2002), How to Paint Sunlight (2001), A Far Rockaway of the Heart (1997), These Are My Rivers: New & Selected Poems, 1955-1993 (1993), Over All the Obscene Boundaries: European Poems & Transitions (1984), Who Are We Now?
+He was the author of more than thirty books of poetry, including Americus, Book I (New Directions, 2004), San Francisco Poems (2002), How to Paint Sunlight (2001), A Far Rockaway of the Heart (1997), These Are My Rivers: New & Selected Poems, 1955-1993 (1993), Over All the Obscene Boundaries: European Poems & Transitions (1984), Who Are We Now?
 (1976), The Secret Meaning of Things (1969), and A Coney Island of the Mind (1958).
 He was named the first Poet Laureate of San Francisco in 1998.
 In 2000, he received the lifetime achievement award from the National Book Critics Circle.
-Currently, Ferlinghetti writes a weekly column for the San Francisco Chronicle.
-He also continues to operate the City Lights bookstore, and he travels frequently to participate in literary conferences and poetry readings.

 Al Fogel is the author of Charles Bukowski: A Comprehensive Price Guide & Checklist.